 Don’t overpay.
 Consumers who buy more house than they can afford are setting themselves up for challenges down the road.
 A comfortable house with manageable payments is a happier home than a mansion where the owners are stressed about paying the mortgage.

 By researching comparable properties a home buyer can understand what a house is worth.
 Use Zillow to see estimates for other houses nearby.

 Get a professional inspection.
 Some states require inspections, but regardless of laws, buyers in every state should invest in home inspections.
 A good inspector can uncover leaky roofs, termites or mold – all things a buyer would rather know about before signing contracts.
 Buyers should look for inspectors who belong to accredited associations.
 Don’t panic if the inspector finds problems; there’s still time to withdraw the offer or negotiate for repairs.

 Negotiate with the seller.
-If the home inspection reveals something unsavory (such as mice) or unsafe (such as a loose banister or piece of sidewalk) a smart buyer uses the issue to negotiate.
-The buyer can either ask the seller to fix the problem, or decrease the cost of the house so the issue can be fixed later.
+If the home inspection reveals something unsavory (such as mice) or unsafe (such as a loose banister or piece of the sidewalk) a smart buyer uses the issue to negotiate.
+The buyer can either ask the seller to fix the problem or decrease the cost of the house so the issue can be fixed later.

 Anticipate expensive closing costs.
-Sure there’s a down payment, but there are many other fees on closing day from lender and title fees to taxes and processing costs.
+Sure there’s a down payment, but there are many other fees on the closing day from lender and title fees to taxes and processing costs.
 Closing costs generally range from 3 to 4 percent of the cost of a house.
 A mortgage lender should inform buyers approximately how much money they’ll need at closing.

 Buyers need to keep enough set aside to close the deal, plus some extra.
 They’ll also want cash for moving trucks, paint, garden hoses and all sorts of other things in the first few months.